Knowledge graphSettings

 Delivery without guarantees

-The protocol does not guarantee delivery, ordering, or automatic loss recovery.
+The protocol promises nothing about delivery, ordering, or loss recovery.
+Those decisions belong to the application.

 Compact header